tsukuba-mas/soba/docs/options.md

 ### `--tick` (positive integer, default: 100)
 The number of iterations.

+### `--atoms` (positive integer, default: 3)
+The number of atomic propositions.
+Strongly recommended to specify this option to check everything (e.g., beliefs) are defined correctly.

 ### `--update` (see below, default: oddw)
 Updating strategy.
 Following procedures are defined: